-For all we know, he wanted to create a mystery, much like the Zodiac Killer did by sending cryptograms to newspapers.
+For all we know, it was a half-hearted attempt at creating a mystery, much like the Zodiac Killer did by sending cryptograms to newspapers.

-If that was his aim, then he would undoubtedly love to see people debating about it.
+If that was his aim, then he would undoubtedly enjoy seeing the debate it has generated.

-LISK was seemingly willing to play these kinds of games as long as it didn’t put him in too much danger.
-In the cases of “Peaches” and Jessica Taylor, he dumped their dismembered torsos in places where he knew someone would stumble across them.
+LISK was seemingly willing to play these kinds of games as long as they didn’t put him in too much danger.
+In the cases of “Peaches” and Jessica Taylor, he dumped their dismembered torsos in places where he knew someone would quickly find them.

 This is why he went through the effort of mutilating a tattoo on Taylor’s body.
 He was well aware that someone would eventually walk down that access road in Manorville and discover it.
 He left her remains wide out in the open, lying on top of a pile of branches and wood scraps, just yards away from a treeline.

 The Long Island serial killer could have easily placed the torso inside the nearby treeline.
 However, he deliberately chose not to.

-In his mind, he probably thought that he could stir up some local media coverage as long as he took extra precautions to obscure his victim’s identity.
+In his mind, he probably reasoned that he could stir up some local media coverage as long as he took extra precautions to obscure his victim’s identity.

 That way, he could see his crimes in the news and listen to other people talking about them.
 It’s even possible that he struck up conversations about the murders himself.

-The identification of Jessica Taylor probably came as a big shock to LISK.
+The identification of Jessica Taylor probably came as a shock to LISK.

 Consequently, he realized that he could no longer afford to be so brazen.

-This would explain the sudden change in M.O.
+This might explain the sudden change in M.O.
 From that point on, he stopped dumping torsos out in the open.

-Despite this switch-up in M.O., it is unlikely that his propensity for thumbing his nose at the authorities would have completely disappeared.
+Despite this switch-up in M.O., it is unlikely that his propensity for toying with the authorities would have completely disappeared.

 Therefore, it is possible that this belt was a more subtle continuation of his earlier “games”.